 The Florida court said: Yes, a creditor of a member can obtain all of the ownership interests held by a debtor in a single-member LLC.
 The logic is that there is no other member to object to or “veto” the creditor becoming a member of the LLC.
 So, if Betty has a judgment against Jack (the only member of an LLC), Betty can take all of Jack’s ownership interests in the LLC.
 Betty would not be limited to the benefits of a charging order.
 That would enable Betty to sell the LLC, sell its assets, license any intellectual property held by the LLC, or do whatever she wanted to do with the LLC and its assets.
 The LLC would belong to Betty.

-While this is not currently the law in Indiana or most other states (except Florida), it is not difficult to imagine that other states with similar statutes as those in Florida will eventually adopt the application of the Florida decision.
+While, as of 2022, there is no case law in Indiana on this issue, it is not difficult to imagine that Indiana and other states with similar statutes as those in Florida will eventually adopt the application of the Florida decision.

 The Future of the Single-Member LLC

 Even in Florida after that important appellate decision, there are benefits to the single-member LLC.
 For example, the Inside-Out Asset Protection of an LLC is available and worth consideration.
 Also, there are tax considerations sometimes favoring an LLC over a corporation, for example, and other circumstances in which an LLC is preferable over other entity structures.
 Another way to read the Florida decision is that the single-member LLC is no longer different from the single-shareholder corporation, in terms of Outside-In Asset Protection.
 Shareholders in a corporation have never enjoyed “charging order protection.”
-In that sense, the Florida decision has merely removed a special form of asset protection previously unique to LLC’s.
+In that sense, the Florida decision merely clarifies that single-owner entities do not enjoy charging order protection.

 What Does This Mean for You?